CreatorAndrew/the-bard/README.md

 `pip3 install requests PyYAML discord.py[voice]`

-To run it, type the following in Command Prompt or Terminal at the project's directory:
+To run it, type the following in your operating system's CLI at the project's directory:

 `python3 Main.py`